-The John H. Daniels Fellowships at the National Sporting Library and Museum in Middleburg, Virginia promote awareness of, and innovative, scholarly use of the institution's unique collections focused on equestrian and field sports.
+The John H. Daniels Fellowships at the National Sporting Library & Museum in Middleburg, Virginia promote awareness of, and innovative, scholarly use of the institution's unique collections focused on equestrian and field sports.
 Funds are awarded in honor of the legacy of sportsman and book collector John H. Daniels.

 The ideal applicants are researchers who wish to use the NSLM's collections in support of original scholarship and who have plans for publication.
 Eligible applicants include university faculty, graduate students, museum professionals, librarians, independent researchers, and writers.
 If applying from abroad, please consult applicable visa guidelines before making your application.